ASPB Ambassador Program

 The ambassadors will be given tools and opportunities to fulfill the goals of the Ambassador program.
 In order to remain an Ambassador, Ambassadors will be required to participate in at least 2 activities each year that meet one of the goals and every Ambassador will submit a one to two page report at the end of the year detailing the activities they participated in as an Ambassador during the past year and what activities they have planned for the upcoming year.

 Those wanting to be an Ambassador must be a current member when they apply and Ambassadors agree to maintain their memberships for as long as they are Ambassadors.
+Applications will be reviewed on a quarterly basis at the end of March, June, September and December each year and responses will be sent by the 15th of the following month.

 Kai Nakano Rasmussen, University of Wisconsin-Madison